soheimam/visualiser-music/readme.md

 ----
-## what is my goal?
+## what was my goal with the project?
-To examine the web audio api and create visulisations.
+To combine the web audio api data with visualisation libraries.

 ## what tools did I learn creating this project?

-I used three.js and p5.js and the web audio api to create each visualisaton.
+-THREE.js
+-P5.js
+-Web audio API

+## What resources did I use to build this project?

+-Web Audio API documentation
+-P5.js documentation
+-THREE.js documentation